 See the sites of San Francisco in style

 There’s a lot to see in San Francisco, and you’ll want to make sure that your transportation around the city is simple and easy.
-This can be as simple as chartering a bus for your group, and relieving yourself, or anyone else in your crew, from the hassle of navigating a strange city.
-Now get out there and enjoy the streets of San Francisco!
+This can be as simple as chartering a bus for your group, and saving yourself the hassle of navigating a strange city on your own.
+Now, get out there and enjoy the streets of San Francisco!

 Featured Image Credit: Jack Finnigan